dalibo/pitrery/INSTALL.md

-When the `-a` is not provided, the place where WAL files would be stored is deduced from the location of backups: WAL are archived in the `archived_xlog` subdirectory in the backup directory.
+When the `-a` is not provided, the place where WAL files would be stored is deduced from the location of backups: WAL are archived in the `archived_wal` subdirectory in the backup directory.

 All parameters to access PostgreSQL are inherited from the environment if not given on the commandline.